jabley/styleguides/git.md

 * any future developers (including yourself) who want to see why a change was made

+Taking the time to write a good commit message is important for a few reasons.

+It's being kinder to our future selves.
+Like an [architecture decision record][adr], capturing context around a change allows people to understand why a particular implementation decision was made.

+It's an advertisement to work with you.
+It's demonstrates that you are experienced enough to care about future maintainers.
+It's a palpable form of levelling up.

 ### Recommended blog posts on this topic

 * [5 useful tips for a better commit message](http://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message)